RatJuggler/dinosauria-bot/README.md

 There are also some pre-defined `npm` scripts you can use:

 - start: Run the bot as normal.
 - help: Run the bot showing the help options.
+- metrics: Run the bot to test the push metrics.
 - test: Run the bot to test Twitter API access.
 - quiet: Run the bot in quiet mode.
 - brontosaurus: Run the bot for this dinosaur.

 As the bot is really only meant to tweet once a day it will send a tweet and then immediately exit.
 I'm running it daily with a
-Cron job so that it's not sat there idling for the rest of the time.
+Cron job so that it's not sat there idling for the rest of the time using the push metrics option to record its activity.

 ## Docker